J-Ramalho/industRial/docs/12_glossary.md

 **replicants, n:** number of replications corresponding to the number of times each part is measured by each operator.

 **repeatability (or error, or residuals):** The variation that is not explained by part, operator, or the operator and part interaction.
 It represents how much variability is caused by the measurement device (the same operator measures the same part many times, using the same gage).
-The repeteability can be measured directly from the Anova table from the residual mean squares.
+The repeatability can be measured directly from the Anova table from the residual mean squares.

 **reproducibility:** how much variation is caused by the differences between operators (different operators measure the same part many times, using the same gage).